-Claude is great at reasoning, but it forgets.
-A knowledge graph gives it a memory it can query: entities, relationships, the connective tissue between facts.
-This is the smallest setup I could find that hands Claude a real Neo4j graph to explore over the Model Context Protocol (MCP) - one Docker Compose service, a .env for credentials, and a .mcp.json that wires the Neo4j MCP server into Claude Code.
+Agents are only as good as the context you give them.
+A knowledge graph provides a memory they can query.
+This is the smallest setup I could come up with that hands one a real Neo4j graph to explore over the Model Context Protocol (MCP) - one Docker Compose service, a .env for credentials, and a .mcp.json that wires the Neo4j MCP server into Claude Code.

 Docker Compose

 One container, two ports.
 The Browser UI on 7474 lets you eyeball the graph; Bolt on 7687 is the wire Claude actually talks over.
-Persistent volumes mean your graph survives a restart, and APOC ships the procedures you'll inevitably want.
+Persistent volumes mean your graph survives a restart.
+APOC is Neo4j's add-on toolbox - think of it as a set of extra tools that don't come with the database out of the box but that nearly everyone ends up needing, so we switch it on from the start.

 docker-compose.yaml